cossacklabs/hermes-core/README.md

 That's all!
 Hermes-core is ready to use.
 The easiest way is to follow one of the tutorials provided above.

 # Repository status
-This repository holds public proof-of-concept version of **Hermes** - **Hermes-core**, which should be used for studying and verification of the methodology and cryptographic backend.
+This repository holds public proof-of-concept version of **Hermes** - **Hermes-core 0.5.1**, which should be used for studying and verification of the methodology and cryptographic backend.

 # License